-Growing Amaranth for Edible Greens
+Growing Amaranth for Edible Greens: 4 Practical Steps

 These days, many homeowners grow certain varieties of amaranth strictly as a front lawn ornamental plant.
 If you are unfamiliar with this close cousin of the quinoa, then that should give you an idea as to its striking appearance.

-In fact, amaranth was a staple in the kitchen gardens of the Aztecs.
+In fact, growing amaranth was a staple in the kitchen gardens of the Aztecs.
 The plant enjoyed a moment of culinary popularity in the US in the 1970s when non-government organizations introduced it to homesteaders as an edible grain.

 The plant became an ornamental garden fixture only after Americans abandoned their kitchen gardens for the supermarket produce section.